AniTrend/anitrend/README.md

-# [W.I.P] anitrend-relations-py
+# anitrend

-A python graphql API for multiple data sources with caching capabilities consumed from the GraphQL service.
+A GraphQL API for multiple data sources with caching capabilities.

 ## Setup